Nimsalcade/MistralAI-OCR/README.md

   The main Streamlit application file that contains the logic for:
   - User input handling (API key, file type, source type)
   - Document preparation (base64 encoding for local uploads)
+  - PDF splitting for large documents
   - Calling the Mistral OCR API
   - Displaying the preview and OCR results
-  - Providing a custom download link
+  - Providing download links with original filenames

 - **README.md:**
   This file, which provides detailed instructions and documentation for the project.